Korea Electronic Travel Authorization

 Who Needs a K-ETA and How Long Can They Stay?

-If you are a citizen of a visa-exempt country, you are required to apply for the K-ETA to travel to South Korea.
-For most travelers, the permitted duration of stay is limited to 30 or 90 days.
-If you intend to remain in South Korea for longer than the period allowed by the K-ETA, you are required to apply for the appropriate South Korean visa instead.
+If you are a citizen of a visa-exempt country, you must apply for the K-ETA for short trips to South Korea, unless you belong to an exempt group.
+For most travellers, the permitted duration of stay ranges from 30 to 90 days.
+If you intend to stay for a longer period, you must apply for the relevant visa instead.

 Duration of Stay 30 Days